fpradelli94/rh_mocafe/README.md

 **************************************************************************

 The materials contained in this folder allow the reproduction of the simulations of RH development and angiogenesis with FEniCS and Mocafe.

-> :warning: Notice that 3D simulations require a considerable computational effort, so consider using an
-> appropriate machine to reproduce that.
-For instance, it required about 24 h and about 150 GB of RAM to simulate
-> 300 steps of tumor development and angiogenesis.

 ## Quick instructions
 Modify the `main.py` script according to your needs to run a simulation.
 To ensure full reproducibility, we recommend